mjovanc/hugin-cli/README.md

 # Setup and run

 1. Clone the repository and all its submodules `git clone --recurse-submodules git@github.com:kryptokrona/hugin-cli.git`
+2. Go into directory `cd hugin-cli`
-2. Run `cmake .` to initialize CMake project
+3. Run `make` to build project
-3. Run `cmake -B ./build -S .`
-4. Go to build directory and run `make`
+4. Go to build directory and run `./Hugin`
-5. Run executable `./Hugin`

 Note to be able to run these commands above, install the dependencies in the next section first.